QingkaiZeng/QingkaiZeng.github.io/_pages/about.md

   - /about.html
 ---

-I am an Assistant Professor in the [College of Computer Science](https://cc.nankai.edu.cn/) at the [Nankai University](https://www.nankai.edu.cn/).
+I am an Associate Professor in the [College of Computer Science](https://cc.nankai.edu.cn/) at the [Nankai University](https://www.nankai.edu.cn/).
 Prior to joining Nankai University, I spent a rewarding year as a Postdoctoral Scientist at Amazon working in Dr. Xiaowei Chen’s team.
 During this time, I also worked closely with Professors [Han Zhao](https://hanzhaoml.github.io/) at UIUC, and [Sheng Wang](https://homes.cs.washington.edu/~swang/) at the University of Washington on developing large language models for seller-domain tasks.
 Before that, I received my Ph.D. degree in Computer Science and Engineering at the [University of Notre Dame](https://cse.nd.edu), advised by [Prof. Meng Jiang](http://www.meng-jiang.com/).
 I also hold a Master’s degree in Electrical and Computer Engineering from [UIUC](https://ece.illinois.edu) and a Bachlor degree from Sun Yat-sen University.

 Research Interest
 ======